leerob/nextjs-vercel-firebase/README.md

+> _Next 9 Update_: The preferred way to handle this now is with [API routes](https://nextjs.org/docs/api-routes/introduction) (e.g., `/pages/api/cities.js`) and [bracket notation](https://nextjs.org/docs/routing/dynamic-routes) (e.g., `/pages/[city].js`).
+This prevents the need for a Monorepo, as everything can be contained inside one application.
+It also removes the complexity of having a custom server, dealing with CORS, and configuring routes via Now.

 # Next.js + Now + Firebase

 > An example of a Monorepo to deploy a Firebase Node API alongside a Next.js app.